Are you looking for information about offers, devices or your account?

 Qualifications: BSc, Postgraduate Diploma (Investment Management), Advanced Management Programme, Harvard Business School

-Nomkhita is an independent non executive director.
-She has more than 25 years financial services, asset management and insurance expertise and is the former chief executive of Wealth, investment management and insurance (Africa) at Absa Group Limited.
+Nomkhita has more than 25 years financial services, asset management and insurance expertise, and is an experienced executive director of regulated entities.
+She is the former Chief Executive of Wealth, Investment Management and Insurance (Africa) at Absa Group Limited.
 As part of this role, she served as Managing Director and lead for Africa on the Barclays Wealth EMEA Exco responsible for teams in London and Geneva.
-Prior to joining Absa, she was managing director of Alexander Forbes Financial Services Holdings Limited (Africa).
+Prior to joining Absa, Nomkhita was Managing Director of Alexander Forbes Financial Services Holdings Limited (Africa).
+She has served South Africa as the inaugural Chief Executive Officer of the Solidarity Fund, a rapid response relief partnership to strengthen resilience during COVID-19 and currently also serves as an independent non-executive director of Old Mutual Limited.
+In 2018 Nomkhita was recognised as the CNBC All Africa Businesswoman of the Year.
+Nomkhita was appointed to the Board in July 2022, having previously been appointed as an alternate director to Ms Mahayele-Dabengwa, from April 2020.

 • Chairman of the Audit, Risk and Compliance Committee and considered as a financial expert for purposes of this committee